List of time travel works of fiction: Literature and theater

-Time travel in films
+Film

 Time travel is a common theme and plot device in science fiction films.
 The list below covers films for which time travel is central to the plot or premise of the work.

-Time travel in television series
+Television

 Time travel is a recurrent theme in science fiction television programs.
 The list below covers television series for which time travel is central to the premise and direction of the plot and setting.